piyushahuja/piyushahuja.github.io/about.md

 <!-- <img class='inset right' src='/1.jpg' title='Piyush Ahuja' width='100px'  />  -->

-Hi, I am Piyush.
-I was born and brought up in Chandigarh (India), and have been educated at IIT Delhi and the University of Oxford.
-I enjoy learning, teaching, and creative collaborations.  <!--  I am currently working on an Android application which would allow people to share their skills with others near them.
-If you'd like to contribute or know more, please drop me an email.
-I can be reached at piyushahuja.in@gmail.com. -->
+ I was born and brought up in Chandigarh, India), and have been educated at IIT Delhi and the University of Oxford.
+I enjoy learning, teaching, and creative collaborations.

+ Email: piyushahuja.in@gmail.com